woisy00/pymygw/README.md

 ```

 ### Webinterface
+**only available if the Openhab Rest Api is used as the publisher**
 The gateway offers a simple Webinterface on Port 5000 to "glue" sensors to openhab items.

 Edit config.py to change the port